tuliofalmeida/dsco/README.md

 ## C.I.T.R.O.N Jaune

-This is the general pipeline to peform the analysis of the Calcium Image from spinal cords using the Regions of Interest (ROI) manager of ImageJ.
+This is the general pipeline to peform the analysis of the Calcium Image from spinal cords using the Regions of Interest (ROI) manager of ImageJ through Python.

 <p align="center">
   <img width="500" height="400" src="https://github.com/tuliofalmeida/dsco/blob/main/docs/gp_gui.png">